What is Vaping?

 E-liquids come in different nicotine strengths, so you control how much nicotine you need to help with cravings and other withdrawal symptoms, such as feeling irritable and having low mood.

-Nicotine itself is not very harmful and has been used for many years in medicines to help people stop smoking.
+Nicotine itself has been used for many years in medicines to help people stop smoking.
 Many thousands of people in the UK have stopped smoking with the help of a vape.
 There’s good evidence that they can be effective.

 Did you know?